Lysne is a key reason that Helping Women Period has come to fruition and not just another well-intentioned idea.

 Make A Donation

-Helping Women Period is a 501(c)(3) tax-exempt nonprofit organization, committed to supplying feminine hygiene products to homeless and low-income women.
-With your donation, we can buy in bulk.
+Helping Women Period is a 501(c)(3) tax-exempt nonprofit organization, committed to supplying menstrual health products to people that menstruate who are either homeless or low-income.
+With your donation, we can buy in bulk quantities.
 Any donation amount is appreciated and a little goes a long way to purchasing products.